Hodge theory of degenerations, (II): vanishing cohomology and geometric applications: Isolated hypersurface singularities: birational invariants

 \section{Isolated hypersurface singularities: birational invariants}

 We now focus on du Bois singularities, rational singularities, and even better singularities, the so-called {\it $k$-log-canonical} singularities.
 The idea is that for du Bois (and rational) singularities, there is a tight connection between the frontier Hodge numbers of the central fiber $X_0$ and those of the LMHS associated to a smoothing $\fx$ (e.g. see \cite{KL1} and \cite{KLS}).
 In the lowest dimensions, this is enough for comparing geometric compactifications of moduli spaces with Hodge-theoretic compactifications.
 A prototype of this is the result of Mumford and Namikawa saying that there exists a map $\overline{\mathcal M}_g\to \overline{\mathcal A}_g^{Vor}$ from the Deligne--Mumford compactification of $\mathcal M_g$ to a specific toroidal compactification of the associated period domain $\mathcal A_g$.
 In other words, for curves, the geometric limit determines the Hodge-theoretic limit (even at the level of extension data for LMHS).
+Similar phenomena occur for $K3$ surfaces or even hyper-K\"ahler manifolds and related objects (e.g. \cite{Friedman,FS}, \cite{klsv}, \cite{La10}).

 In higher dimension the picture is more subtle: it still holds that $X_0$ having slc singularities implies that it is du Bois, and then du Bois implies cohomologically insignificant (see \cite{KK} and \cite{steenbrink}); but this controls at most the frontier Hodge numbers.
 Here, we improve on this by considering the {\it $k$-log-canonical singularities}.
-This is a concept that emerged recently in the context of the work of Mustata and Popa on Hodge ideals (see also \cite{JKYS}).
+This is a concept that emerged recently in the context of the work of Mustata and Popa on Hodge ideals (see also Remarks \ref{Rem-kDB} and \ref{Rem-krat}).
 Specifically, a key result of the section is Corollary \ref{cor2.4a} which gives a tighter relationship between the LMHS vs. MHS of the central fiber under the assumption of $k$-log-canonical singularities.
 One further point here is that the $k$-log-canonicity can be characterized in terms of the spectrum (Prop. \ref{prop2.4a}), which in turns leads to easy examples of $k$-log-canonical singularities by iterated suspensions of lower dimensional singularities (see \S\ref{sec-ex-klog}).